What would you do if your tenant stopped paying?

 From 1st May 2026, some of the most significant changes under the Renters’ Rights Act will come into force.

 All tenancy agreements will transition to Assured Periodic Tenancies, Section 21 will be abolished, and regaining possession of a property is likely to become more challenging for landlords.
+For landlords wanting clarity on how this will work in practice, speaking with local Bournemouth property experts can help you prepare for the changes ahead.

 But what happens if your tenant stops paying the rent?